 As a public servant, Everett served as Vice-Chair of the Kentucky Commission on Human Rights.
 Among other social justice initiatives, he advocated for sentencing and criminal justice reform legislation locally and nationwide, for the human rights of oppressed and marginalized communities, and for the Takeback Cheapside Movement which successfully removed two Confederate statues from public property in Lexington, Kentucky.
 Everett has made numerous presentations before church, civic, and collegiate bodies on topics of interest ranging from mass incarceration, voter disenfranchisement, civil and human rights, LGBTQAI+ discrimination, and Black Lives Matter.

 Dr. Everett earned a Bachelor of Science degree magna cum laude with honors from Paul Quinn College and a Master of Divinity degree with Urban Ministry Certification from Perkins School of Theology at Southern Methodist University.
 He earned the Doctor of Ministry degree from United Theological Seminary as a Prophetic Preaching and Praxis Walker/Cummings Fellow.
 Dr. Everett curated and leads the doctoral cohort at the seminary entitled, “Prophetic Activism - From the Cross to the Community.”

-Born in Washington, D.C., Everett is married to Dr. Angelique Clay Everett, an internationally acclaimed soprano soloist for the American Spiritual Ensemble and Associate Professor of Voice at the University of Kentucky School of Music.
-They reside in Lexington, Kentucky as an empty nest blended family with four adult children and one grand child.
+Born in Washington, D.C., Everett is married to Dr. Angelique Clay Everett, an associate professor at the University of Kentucky School of Music.
+They are an empty nest blended family with four adult children and one grandchild.